victorpohren/Paraview-to-POVRay-Water-Render/README.md

 The software will ask you to input a few parameters before it starts rendering:

-- Path to the XDMF file in your simulation database
+- Path to the snapshots file in your simulation database

 - Name to create a new directory where your visualization files will be saved

-- Total frames number and time [seconds] of your simulation (this step requires open your XDMF file manually in ParaView and withdrawn the information from the toolbar by seting the last frame)

 - Range of frames you want to render (input the first and last values of it)